fmilana/explanations/README.md

 ## Generate explanations

-Train the model (model.sav saved in the model folder):
+Train the classifier (model.sav saved in the model folder):
 ```
 python train.py
 ```